Young people join ProVeg International to demand food system change

 Thales Bevilacqua Mendonça is a young organic agroforestry farmer from Brazil who is passionate about food systems transformation.
 He grows vegetables, fruits, mushrooms and forests!
 Thales works with organic farming, PGS Systems (participatory guarantee systems) and sustainable commercialization chains.
 Thales believe we all need to do our part to transition to resilient, agroecological, adaptive and integrated food systems.

-Joshua Omunuk is a climate activist from Uganda who is passionate about climate change solutions such as sustainable consumption and sustainable land use.
-He is particularly supportive of the Rise Up Movement and can be heard talking about it here.
+Joshua Omonuk is a climate activist from Uganda who is passionate about climate change solutions such as sustainable consumption and sustainable land use.
+He is particularly supportive of the Rise Up Movement.
 He gave up his full-time job as a statistician to devote all his time and energy to climate change work.

-For press inquiries such as interview requests, please contact Arleen Nel: [email protected]
+For press inquiries such as interview request, please contact Juliette Tronchon: [email protected]

 About ProVeg International